xpqz/tbt/index.md

 There are several other UI elements available to you, including those that give you a view of the _previous_ function's arguments and results.
 Explore those as and when you feel that this is something you need.
 There is also a UI element showing the current bracket axis.

 An interesting optional aspect from the _Options_ menu is _Show History_, which, when enabled, also draw boxes in yellow, showing which bits of an expression have already been executed.
 If the utility of that isn't immediately clear, consider a complex tacit expression.
 The execution flow tends to "jump" around (one of the reasons that some people find tacit hard to read).
-With _Show History_ enabled, you can see wich bits of a tacit expression have been executed.
+With _Show History_ enabled, you can see which bits of a tacit expression have been executed.
 Note that _Show History_ currently isn't fully completed, and may potentially be dropped from version 20.
 Do experiment with it, and see what you think.